Living in Indonesia, A Site for Expatriates

 Household garbage is put in street-side open dumpsters near each house.
 While the garbage area may have a cover/door ... scavengers will pull the door open and take the garbage out to look for items they can recycle.
 If the garbage is in a bag, they will undoubtedly rip open the bag to see what they can salvage/recycle out of it.
 While this may be great for the recycling efforts, this exposes your garbage to pests.

 Dogs, cats, rats and flies will also feast on your rotting garbage.
 In a tropical climate, the organic garbage rots very quickly.
 If your garbage isn't picked up daily, this can result in a very unhygienic situation in close proximity to your home.
 Unfortunately pests will track this rotting garbage into your living environment, if you don't set up barriers to their entry.
+Some people prefer not to put the garbage outside the gate until they see or hear the garbage man coming.
+This may work well if the garbage collector is predictable.
+However if the garbage pick up is erratic, this may cause garbage to pile up in your home.

 Mosquitoes

-The two primary dangers from mosquitoes are dengue fever (day-biting mosquito) and malaria (night-biting).
+The two primary dangers from mosquitoes are dengue fever (day biting mosquito) and malaria (night biting mosquito).
 While malaria is not endemic in Jakarta, it is found in many areas of Indonesia.
 Dengue fever is a concern throughout the country, including Jakarta.
-The mosquitoes that carry dengue fever breed in clean stagnant water and are thus more of a threat in the rainy season.
-Some people have tried mosquito repelling plants with some success.
+The mosquitoes that carry dengue fever must have bitten a person that is infected with Dengue before they can spread it to another person.
+The Aedes aegypti mosquitoes which carries this virus breeds in clean stagnant water and are thus more of a threat in the rainy season.
+To prevent disease, the recommendation is always to do everything possible to prevent being bitten by mosquitoes.

 Rats and Shrews

 Rats and shrews scuttle about in dirty places and could track filth in if you don't block their access into your living environment.
 Rats not only spread disease, but are also a nuisance as they like to chew through doors, window screens, cables on appliances and computers, electric cables in your attic and even deserted cars where the seats become their nest.
+If possible, use steel grates with very fine mesh over any drainage holes that could give these pests access to your home.
+Rat poisons and rat glue could offer another solution to control varmints that have already gained access to your home.
+These products can be purchased at Ace Hardware and some supermarkets.
+Be cautious using these products if you have young children or pets.

 Cockroaches and Termites